Updated on August 14, 2021

 If you’d like to make your customers feel special like as if they’re a part of a community, try giving them access to exclusive events.

 You can easily capitalize on customer advocacy by hosting events that are reserved for customers belonging to your loyalty program.

 - Wool Overs

 Amuze belongs to the fashion space.
 It encourages customers to win $25 while the referee is also rewarded $25 on the next flash sale.
-While the incentive might not seem like much, it still is enticing considering that Amuze sells luxury items.
+While the referral incentive might not seem like much, it still is enticing considering that Amuze sells luxury items.

-So, this discount referral program, while it not only drives the prices down further, it also gains more customers in the process.
+So, this discount referral program, while not only drives the prices down further, it also gains more customers in the process.